-Active Protection System Lenovo ThinkLight ThinkPad ThinkVantage TrackPoint Ultrabay UltraNav
+Active Protection System Lenovo ThinkPad TrackPoint UltraBay UltraNav

-Microsoft Windows and Windows Server are trademarks of Microsoft group of companies.
+Microsoft, Windows, and Windows Server are trademarks of the Microsoft group of companies.

 Intel is a trademark of Intel Corporation in the U.S. and/or other countries.

 Other company, product, or service names may be the trademarks or service marks of others.